2022 United States elections: Results

-2023 speaker election
+January 2023 speaker election

 Biden described the results as a "strong night" for Democrats, and he urged for cooperation in Congress.
 Senator Lindsey Graham commented: "It's certainly not a red wave, that's for darn sure.
 But it is clear that we will take back the House."
 On November 9, when the results for the House were still uncertain, the Republican House leader Kevin McCarthy launched his bid to succeed long-time House Democrats leader Nancy Pelosi as Speaker of the U.S. House of Representatives.
 In a letter asking for support among Republicans, he wrote: "I trust you know that earning the majority is only the beginning.
 Now, we will be measured by what we do with our majority.
 Now the real work begins."
 On November 17, after Republicans were projected to win back the House, Pelosi announced that she would not seek reelection as speaker.
 On November 30, Hakeem Jeffries was selected by acclamation as the Democratic nominee for the House speakership.

-Earlier on November 15, McCarthy won an internal Republican caucus poll as their speaker nominee, as several members of the Republican caucus did not vote for him and have expressed opposition to his speakership, it cast doubt on how the 2023 U.S. speaker election, held from January 3, would unfold.
+Earlier on November 15, McCarthy won an internal Republican caucus poll as their speaker nominee.
+As several members of the Republican caucus did not vote for him and have expressed opposition to his speakership, it cast doubt on how the U.S. speaker election on January 3 would unfold.
 McCarthy would ultimately be elected speaker, but on the 15th ballot, due to internal divisions within the House Republican Conference.
 This resulted in the first speaker election since 1923 in which the speaker was not elected on the first ballot.